felixye1/KTANE-Bot/README.md

-# Keep Talking And No One Explodes Solver: Guide
+# Keep Talking And No One Explodes Bot: Guide

 Built entirely with Java, this program acts as the manual of the game Keep Talking And No One